hardwario/website/content/kits/co2-monitor.en.md

     battery:
         heading: "Battery life-time"
         text: "2 years for standard use"
+eduText: A popular combination of Starter Kit and Carbon Dioxide Kit
 ---

 Carbon dioxide (or CO2) is a colorless and odorless gas that is vital to life on Earth.
 Its nominal concentration is about 400 ppm (0.04 %).
 High level of CO2 leads to acidity and various health-related problems.
 That's why it's so essential to control CO2 concentration, especially in areas where you are spending most of your time - living room, bedroom, office, classroom.
 With CO2 Monitor Kit you will measure not only CO2 level but also temperature, humidity, and atmospheric pressure.